lmfit/lmfit-py/doc/parameters.rst

 .. class:: Parameter(value=None[, vary=True[, min=None[, max=None[, name=None[, expr=None]]]]])

    create a Parameter object.
-These are the fundamental extension of a fit variable within LMFIT, but you will probably create most of these with the :class:`Parameters` class.
+These are the fundamental extension of a fit variable within lmfit, but you will probably create most of these with the :class:`Parameters` class.

    :param value: the numerical value for the parameter